 With so many cases available though, you shouldn’t grab one just because it’s on sale – some are better than others, and different ones are suited to different users.

 That’s where this guide comes in.
 Below you’ll find a selection of the very best iPhone X cases money can buy, coming in at a range of budgets and with a variety of features, so you can quickly work out which the best options are for you.

 These are products that we haven't had in our test labs, but based on our experts' opinion and knowledge of the most reputable brands around, we think these are worth looking at.

 Our selections, ranked from cheapest to most expensive, take into account online reviews, brand reputation, product capability and unique features, to help you pick through the maze of choices available to you.

-- Here, you can check out the best iPhone 8 cases
+- Here, you can check out the best iPhone 8 cases or iPhone XS cases

 This is one of the cheapest iPhone X cases on the market right now and it should protect your phone from the odd scratch.

 We don't think it'll be able to do much to protect your device if you drop it though and the gel material probably won't feel as comfortable on your palms as the glass that's on the back of the iPhone X.